chaosparrot/talon_hud/README.md

 - Multi-drag to drag every widget simultaniously
 - Splitting out topics from text boxes into seperate text boxes
 - Fix issues with choice widget layouting when the widget is thin and needs multiple pages.
 This probably won't happen often, so I'll fix it whenever
+- Fix issues with layouting whitespace
+- Fix issues with applying styles in rich text

 If any of these ideas seem cool for you to work on, give me a message on the talon slack so we can coordinate stuff.